Binary interaction methods for high dimensional global optimization and machine learning: Numerical examples and applications

-\cref{tab:bench} presents the success rate, defined as in \eqref{eq:SRdef}, and the average number of iteration for achieving convergence.
+where $\delta$ controls the severity of the criterion.
+We chose two different values, namely $0.25$ and $0.1$.
+We computed also the average number of iteration for achieving convergence.
 These results are obtained via 100 runs of each instance of the optimization problems.
-Two further performance measures are reported, the former being the $\ell_2$-error, defined as

-where $x^\star$ is the solution and $x_\alpha$ is the global estimate given by KBO procedure achieved for a successful run.
-The other measurement is the function value obtained at $x_\alpha$, to be compared with the related value previously reported.
+Two further performance measures are reported, the former being the expected error in Euclidean norm, defined as $ \mathbb{E}\left[ | x^*_\alpha-x^\star|\right] $ where $x^\star$ is the solution and $x^*_\alpha$ is the global estimate given by KBO procedure achieved for a successful run.
+The other measurement is the function value obtained at $x^*_\alpha$.

 We employed here a strategy to dynamically reduce the number of particles used in the procedure.
 Indeed, as observed in \cite{fhps20-2}, a constant number of particles is not optimal: while the dynamic evolves, the variance of the system diminishes due to consensus.
 We may then reduce the number of particles, according to this variance decreasing, using the following strategy: compute the variance $S_t$ of the system at time $t$